snony14/css-learning/src/layout/flow.md

 # How do elements interact with one another? #
 By default, block-level elements are laid out in the direction that blocks display in the writing mode of the document -- each one will appear on a new line below the last one, and they will be separated by any margin that is set on them.
 Block-level elements are laid out vertically.

+if two adjacent elements both have the margin set on them and the two margins touch, the larger of the two remains, and the smaller one disappears -- this is called margin collapsing.